US charges Turkey's Halkbank with violating Iran sanctions | DW | 15.10.2019

 The indictment comes after the US slapped sanctions on Turkey on Monday over its military offensive against Kurdish fighters in northeastern Syria.

-"High-ranking government officials in Iran and Turkey participated in and protected this scheme," prosecutors of the Southern District of New York said in a 45-page indictment, which was set op to move billions of dollars of Iranian oil revenue illegally.
+"High-ranking government officials in Iran and Turkey participated in and protected this scheme," which was set up to move some 20 billion dollars of Iranian oil revenue illegally, prosecutors of the Southern District of New York said in a 45-page indictment.

+As a result, prosecutors allege that Turkish government officials received millions of dollars in bribes in return.

 The scheme allegedly took place between 2012 and 2016.
 Prosecutors said it mostly involved masking money transfers as gold sales to work around sanctions imposed by the US on Iran.